 Our vision is for a $1 billion sustainable and export-oriented industrial biotechnology and bioproducts sector, attracting significant international investment and creating regional, high-value and knowledge-intensive jobs.

 The Queensland Government is leading Australia's bio-economic revolution through the Advance Queensland Biofutures 10-Year Roadmap and Action Plan ( 2.6 MB)

 The Biofutures Roadmap provides the leadership required to help Queensland leverage its strategic advantages and secure its share of the global bioproducts and services market – a market expected to be worth US$1.1 trillion by 2022.

 We're working in partnership with Queensland's world-leading agriculture and waste industries and the research sector to ensure the actions we're undertaking in our Biofutures program grow the state's emerging industrial biotechnology and bioproducts sector into a $1 billion industry by 2026.

-The Queensland Government has announced a $100 million funding program to work with business and local councils to develop a high-value resource recovery industry.
+In June 2018, the Queensland Government announced a $100 million funding program to work with businesses and local councils to develop a high-value resource recovery industry.

 The funding will focus on three areas:

 - infrastructure or machinery up to $5 million on a dollar-for-dollar basis